telecter/cmd-launcher/README.md

 As part of Microsoft's OAuth2 flow, the default web browser will be opened to complete the authentication.

-If you want to use offline mode, just pass the `-u, --username <username>` flag beforet the version to set your username and the game will automatically launch in offline mode.
+If you want to use offline mode, just pass the `-u, --username <username>` flag before the version to set your username and the game will automatically launch in offline mode.

 ### Mod Loaders